Adam-Collier/100-Days-Of-Code/log.md

 **Thoughts**: Today went pretty well.
 I managed to use quite a few higher order functions which really made my code short and concise.
 In using Regex in one of the challenged I have a much better understanding of how to use it with parenthesis and $ signs as an argument in a replace method.
 Started the Sum All Primes challenge but at the moment I am unsure on how to get all of the prime numbers, I am thinking of using a nested for loop but whether that will work we will have to see.

+### Day 23: January 25th, Wednesday

+**Todays progress**: Completed the Sum All Primes challenge on FreeCodeCamp.
+Used a mixture of higher order functions and for loops.

+**Thoughts**: Very glad to see the back of that challenge.
+That was one of the most frustrating challenges I have done upto this point.
+After many failed attempts of using nested for loops I turned to using higher order functions and I seemed to understand what I was doing a lot more.
+It involved a little more work but I managed to get there in the end.
+Its in these situations where I'm glad I go through the struggle stage because on completing the challenge its a great feeling.
+I think I'll make a page on here recording all of my code from the FreeCodeCamp challenges since it would all be lost if I emptied my cache.